greenpau/caddy-authorize/README.md

             },
 ```

-Next, notice that Prometheus route the the **master** in its authorization
+Next, notice that Prometheus route the the **primary** in its authorization
 context.
 It has the default setting for the context.

 ```json